 Ease of Installation — The high degree of processing sophistication allows for superior trough designs that promote easy installation.
 The designers thought through the contractor’s process and came up with plastic drainage systems that are both adjustable and quickly installed.

 Lower Product Costs — Plastic trench drain is more affordable than polymer concrete drains at widths up to 8”.
 Plastic systems also offer a wider range of decorative grating options, corner angles and color choices.

 Forgiving to Impact (at times) — If you drop a section of plastic trench drain on the floor, it won’t break as polymer concrete will.

 Freeze/Thaw problems — Plastic has a higher coefficient of thermal expansion than does polymer concrete.
 This can lead to problems in environments that see extreme cold and heat.
 The trench drain can separate from the concrete that holds it in place.

 Extreme Cold Impact Problems — Some plastic will shatter if it sees an impact while frozen.
 Some plastic trench drain will do the same.

 Low Industrial Strength — Some plastic products promote their ability to handle heavy load applications.
 And though the grate they provide may meet the load requirement, the channel itself may display low integrity.

-Durability — In general, plastic trench drain doesn’t have the life as polymer concrete.
+Durability — In general, a plastic trench drain doesn’t have the same life as polymer concrete.

 This list of advantages and disadvantages is not exhaustive.
 It’s just what I can think of today.
 Maybe you have some other ideas.
 If so, let me know.
 Email me with comments or questions!
 Feel free to speak to one of the professional sales staff at Trench Drain Systems by calling 610-638-1221.